WilDCats at the Capitol

 In addition to scholarships and financial aid that you have already earned, applicants are encouraged to apply for additional support offered by the Office of the President, Department of Political Science, and the UK Student Government Association.
 Last year, the WilDCats at the Capitol program awarded more than $15,000 in scholarships to participants.

 Admissions decisions for both programs are made on a rolling basis until the program is full or the program application deadline is reached.
 The most successful applicants will have a minimum 3.0 GPA and a strong application.
 If your GPA is lower than 3.0, you are still encouraged to apply and to discuss your application with the Internship Director.
 The admission committee considers a number of factors in addition to your cumulative GPA.
 Student selection will be based on this application, a resume, transcript, one letter of recommendation from a UK faculty member, and interview with the selection committee.
-Materials should be sent to email@example.com.
+Materials should be sent to firstname.lastname@example.org.
 Candidates for interview will be notified by the selection committee.
-The following dates are approximate and may shift slightly given the academic calendar.
-The committee will continue to accept applications (beyond the deadline) until all placements are made.